sonic-net/SONiC/doc/pmon/pmon-chassis-design.md

 class LineCardBase(object):
     """
-    Abstract base class for implementing a platform specific class to represent a control-card, line-card or fabric-card of a chassis
+    Abstract base class for implementing a platform specific class to represent a supervisor, line-card or fabric-card of a chassis
     """
     _linecard_list = None